-Immerse yourself in the vibrant culture of Iceland’s capital city, and learn about the best ways to go sightseeing in Reykjavík.
 What are Reykjavík’s most iconic sites?
 Where can one find the best of the city’s art, history and culture?
-Read ahead for all you need to know about sightseeing in and around Reykjavík.
+Read ahead for all you need to know about sightseeing in and around Iceland's vibrant capital.

 The capital city, however, is full of surprises and attractions of its own that appeal to people with a wide variety of interests.